Showing posts with label Annual Halloween Story. Show all posts

 "No, wait Mom.
 Come see the cemetery."
 O'Hare said jogging down the road.

-We got there to find him standing in the middle of it looking confused.
+We got there to find him standing in the middle, looking confused.
 Not one Jack o'lantern to be seen.
 What had happened?
 We felt like fools we did.
-We scoured the cemetery and even Tonya remarked there was no disturbance of the long grass to indicate a person had walked through there.
+We scoured the cemetery, and Tonya even remarked that there was no disturbance of the long grass, which indicated that a person had walked through there.
 She was right, so how?

-It was a few days later I took the setter for a short walk on THE road and as I got to the bridge I kicked some of the stones around and after about fifteen minutes was rewarded with two pumpkin seeds!
+A few days later, I took the setter for a short walk on THE road.
+As I got to the bridge, I kicked some of the stones around, and after about fifteen minutes, I was rewarded with two pumpkin seeds!
 Aha!
 So it wasn't our "vivid imaginations."

-I put the seeds in me pocket and took them back to the abode as proof, but no one (even O'Hare) believed I had found them by the bridge.
+I put the seeds in me pocket and took them back to the abode as proof, but no one (not even O'Hare) believed I had found them by the bridge.

-"I bet if the ground hadn't been so hard we'd have found horse tracks," I said with some confidence.
+"I bet if the ground hadn't been so hard we'd have found horse tracks," I said confidently.

 That was me last effort.
 They all shook their heads and left me with seeds in hand.
 Well, I planted those seeds I'll have you know, and five pumpkins are growing from the two stems.
 So there!

-I have not been back there since.
+I have not been back to the road since.
 Though I am tempted this Halloween to take THE WALK.
 I have no clue who played a jape on us or what did, do you?

 TRICK OR TREAT!